General enquiries: 0800 326 5559

 Many people find it difficult to fund a stay at a private rehab centre, particularly if they are not covered by health or employee insurance.

-In these cases, it may be worth exploring your options with NHS-funded rehab, but it is important to remember that the majority of applications are not accepted, and therefore, you should keep your options open.
+In these cases, it may be worth exploring your options with NHS-funded rehab, but it is important to remember that the majority of applications are not accepted, and therefore, you should keep your treatment options open.

 Please call our 24-Hour Helpline:0800 326 5559